subgero/rest-api/README.md

 nvm allows you to quickly install and use different versions of node via the command line.

-To install or update NVM run the next command
+To install or update NVM, run the next command

 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.3/install.sh | bash